At Chorlton Park, our aim is to ensure that

-We have a fantastic, well-resourced library at Chorlton Park which is open at lunchtimes and after school until 3.45pm.
+We have a fantastic, well-resourced library at Chorlton Park.
 We encourage children, parents and carers to visit it as often as possible.

 At Chorlton Park School, we believe in giving all children the chance to develop as skilled and creative writers, who can write effectively for a range of audiences and purposes.

 The teaching of writing is delivered in a creative, stimulating and cross-curricular way, often linked to our Big Idea topics and based on high quality books and texts (Our English Long Term Plans for each year group can be found in the list on the right).
 Children are taught a range of skills based on the National Curriculum which they use to write different types of narrative texts, information texts, and poems.
 Spelling, grammar and vocabulary are taught in discrete sessions as well as during English lessons and children are shown how to punctuate and structure their writing correctly, becoming fluent with the relevant terminology.

 To prepare for their writing, children are provided with opportunities to use drama techniques and to share their writing orally which enables them to imitate the language they need for their work.

 Each child is set short-term writing targets (as next steps in Early Years and on a target flap in the rest of the school) which helps them improve their work.
 We also teach children how to review, correct and edit their own work and that of others.